-- Each student will wear their lunch number tag to lunch. - Each teacher will bring a teacher provided container to lunch that will be placed at the end of the table. - The first 15 minutes of each class's lunch will be SILENT lunch.
+- Each student will wear their lunch number tag to lunch. - Each teacher will bring a teacher provided container to lunch that will be placed at the end of the table. - The first 10 minutes of each class's lunch will be SILENT lunch.
 A timer will be placed at the end of each table.
-The teacher should designate a student to set the timer for the class once each student has sat down.
+The lunch monitor assigned to the class table will set the timer once each student has sat down.
 If a student talks during silent lunch, their lunch tag will be placed in the teacher's container.
 Tags can also be taken for: disrespectful or inappropriate behavior, leaving the table without permission, or not following cafeteria rules.
 If an adult takes a student's tag, the adult should review RACER expectations.
 If a tag has already been taken from a student and that student commits another infraction, the student will be told to move to the "Thinking Table."
 (Silent Lunch) - If a student has been moved to the Thinking Table during lunch, the teacher should provide a consequence consistent with the school-wide discipline plan (Move clip down one level).
 The Thinking Table cannot be used as a punishment for classroom misbehavior.